dj1ch/HomeNet/README.md

 idf.py set-target <your_esp32*_board>
 ```

 If it asks that you delete the build directory or `sdkconfig`, you will need to do that to compile for that board.

+If you're using the VSCode extension you'll need to click `Open ESP-IDF Terminal` beforehand to create an `esp-idf` shell.

 4. Build the project